 - Childhood strokes may be missed because there is a lack of awareness that children can indeed have a stroke.
-However, the risk of stroke from birth through age 19 is nearly 5 per 100,000 children per year. - Many children with stroke symptoms are misdiagnosed with the more common conditions that stroke mimics such as migraines, epilepsy or viral illnesses. - In older children, the signs and symptoms of stroke are very similar to those in adults and depend upon the area of brain involved. - It is very important that families take immediate action and call 9-1-1 if they see sudden signs of stroke or sudden changes in their child's health status. - The use of tPA (a clot busting treatment) is not currently FDA approved for children in the US.
-1 - Time is Brain!
-Early recognition and treatment during the first hours and days after a stroke is highly critical in optimizing long-term functional outcomes and minimizing recurrence risk.
+However, the risk of stroke from birth through age 19 is nearly 5 per 100,000 children per year. - Many children with stroke symptoms are misdiagnosed with the more common conditions that stroke can mimic such as migraines, epilepsy or viral illnesses. - In older children, the signs and symptoms of stroke are very similar to those in adults and depend upon the area of brain involved. - It is very important that families take immediate action and call 911 if they see sudden signs of stroke or sudden changes in their child's health status. - To date, the use of tPA (a clot busting treatment) is not currently FDA approved for children in the US. - Early recognition and treatment during the first hours and days after a stroke is highly critical in long-term functional outcomes and minimizing recurrence risk.